ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned exit codes and what they signal about success/failure.
 - Learned standard output and standard error streams.
 - Learned standard input and reading from it.
+- Learned piping output from one command into another.